List of Frequently Asked SQL Server Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #67) What command is used to create a database in the SQL Server and how?

-Ans.
-CREATEDATABASE Command is used to create any database in the SQL Server.
-Following is the way to use this command:
+Answer: CREATEDATABASE Command is used to create any database in the SQL Server.

 Example: If the name of a database is “employee” then create command to create this database that can be written as CREATEDATABASE employee.